[an error occurred while processing the directive]

 authentication of users using web services on their network.
 Reed

-wanted legitimate users of their network to be able to login
+wanted legitimate users of their network to be able to login outside of

 Reed's internal network (from the Internet, at large) and still get

-access to these various proxied services, and they wanted to be
+access to these various proxied services, and they wanted to be able to

 use their same cosignd server for authentication.